-Department of the Treasury Internal Revenue Service Center Ogden, UT 84201-0027 organization's principal business, office, or agency is located in a foreign country or U.S. possession, send the return to the:
+Department of the Treasury Internal Revenue Service Center Ogden, UT 84201-0027

+Foreign and U.S. possession organizations.
+If the organization's principal business, office, or agency is located in a foreign country or U.S. possession, send the return to the: